The mirror conjecture for minuscule flag varieties: Examples

 \begin{proposition} \

 (i) The quantum connection $\cQ^{\SO(8)/P_1}$ of the six-dimensional quadric is the direct sum of two irreducible constituents of dimensions one and seven respectively.

-(ii) The monodromy group is $G_2$. \end{proposition} \begin{proof} We have seen in \S\ref{s:reduction} that $\nabla^G$ for $G$ of type $D_4$ reduces to $\nabla^G$ for $G$ of type $G_2$.
-Thus it suffices to observe that the above defining representation $V$ of $\SO(8)$ when restricted to $G_2$ decomposes into the trivial representation plus the representation of dimension seven. \end{proof}
+(ii) The differential Galois group is $G_2$. \end{proposition} \begin{proof} We have seen in \S\ref{s:reduction} that $\nabla^G$ for $G$ of type $D_4$ reduces to $\nabla^G$ for $G$ of type $G_2$.
+Thus it suffices to observe that the standard representation $V$ of $\SO(8)$ when restricted to $G_2$ decomposes into the trivial representation plus the irreducible representation of dimension seven.
+This holds because the restriction of the standard representation of $\SO(7)$ is the seven-dimensional representation of $G_2$. \end{proof}

 A presentation of the quantum cohomology ring of the homogeneous space $G/P_1$ is given in~\cite{Chaput-Manivel-Perrin:QH-minuscule-II}.
 It is also given in~\cite{Kresch-Tamvakis:QH-orthogonal} as a particular case of Grassmannian of isotropic spaces and in~\cite{Pech-Rietsch-Williams:LG-quadrics} as a particular case of even-dimensional quadrics.
-From either of these presentations or from the quantum Chevalley formula, we find the quantum multiplication by $\sigma$ in the Schubert basis, thus
+From either of these presentations or from the quantum Chevalley formula, we find the quantum multiplication by $\sigma = \sigma_\i$ in the Schubert basis, thus

 The middle cohomology $H^6(G/P_1)$ is two-dimensional, spanned by $\{\sigma_3^+,\sigma_3^-\}$.
 Since $\sigma *_q \sigma_3^+ = \sigma *_q \sigma_3^-$, the subspace $\C(\sigma_3^+ - \sigma_3^-)$ is in the kernel of $\sigma$ and in particular is a stable one-dimensional subspace of the connection.
 The other stable subspace, denoted $H^\#(G/P_1)$ following~\cite{Guest:book:QH}, has dimension seven and is spanned by $\sigma_3^+ + \sigma_3^-$ and all the cohomology in the remaining degrees.
 This is consistent with Proposition~\ref{p:six-quad}.(i).